1995parham/dotfiles/README.md

 curl -sL https://raw.githubusercontent.com/1995parham/dotfiles/main/over-the-air-installation.sh | bash
 ```

-Install required softwares with pacman/brew.
+Install required tools with `pacman`, `brew` or `apt`.

 ```sh
 ./start.sh env
 ```

-Install configuration files with soft-links.
-This script also sets the zsh as a default shell and installs plugins on neovim and vim.
+Install configuration files with soft-links and installs plugins on neovim and vim.
+This script don't set the `zsh` as a default shell.

 ```sh
 ./install.sh